Better than many have heard but not as good as many think!

 We’ve had the era of super low-mass arms, to which a DL-103 should never be fitted.
 We are now in a medium-mass tonearm era and the DL-103 isn’t very well-suited to many of these, but can be used with medium-mass arms as long as the resonant frequency is known and the necessary mass adjustments are made.

 How good is the DL-103 in the right set-up?
-It’s a very good cartridge, especially for the low asking price.
+It’s a very good cartridge for the low asking price.
 The Denon DL-103 sounds balanced, clean and powerful, with no obvious issues anywhere.
 The DL-103 offers higher resolution than similarly priced MM carts when partnered with a suitable high-gain phono pre-amp (critically important).

-I think everyone loves the idea that a $400 cartridge with an aluminium cantilever and conical diamond might be as good as cartridges costing thousands, but in reality, this is just whimsy.
-If the DL-103 was even nearly as good as my Ortofon MC-A90, MC Jubilee, Supex SDX-1100D, or even my Fidelity Research MC-202 or FR-1 Mk3, I’d probably only use Denon DL-103s.
+I’ve fitted dozens of 103s and hundreds of cartridges.
+The DL-103 is a solid performer but there are significantly better-performing cartridges available.
+I think everyone loves the idea that a $400 cartridge with an aluminium cantilever and conical diamond might be as good as cartridges costing thousands, but this is just whimsy.
+If the DL-103 was as my Ortofon MC-A90, MC Jubilee, Supex SDX-1100D, or even my Fidelity Research MC-202 or FR-1 Mk3, I’d only use Denon DL-103s!

 Variants